aws-samples/demo-step-functions-callback-event/README.md

 # Orchestrating dependent file uploads with Step Functions

-This project is described in the AWS blog post here: < link to blog post >
+This project is described in this AWS [blog post](https://aws.amazon.com/blogs/compute/orchestrating-dependent-file-uploads-with-aws-step-functions/).

 ## Getting Started